 The IRS requires that you use a qualified software program to model your energy usage.
 See a list of qualified software for calculating energy savings.

 - IRS Notice 2006-52 (6/2/2006) provides guidance on the deduction for energy-efficient commercial buildings.

-IRS Notice 2008-40 (4/7/2008) - Amplification of Notice 2006-52 sets forth additional guidance relating to the deduction for energy-efficient commercial buildings.
+- IRS Notice 2008-40 (4/7/2008) - Amplification of Notice 2006-52 sets forth additional guidance not covered in the initial notice.